Daven-/Robots/README.md

 You can find the tutorial for this motion editor here: http://www2.informatik.hu-berlin.de/~naoth/RoboNewbie/MotionEditor.pdf

 Further instructions on how to implement the motions you created inside <strong>Agent_BasicStructure.java</strong> or your copy of this class, will be coming soon to this page.
+For now you can find instructions on RoboNewbies Quick Start Guide: http://www2.informatik.hu-berlin.de/~naoth/RoboNewbie/RoboNewbieQuickStartTutorial.pdf